-People with eating disorders often do not recognize or admit that they are ill.
+People with eating disorders often do not recognize or admit that they have a problem.
 As a result, they may resist starting and staying in treatment.
+The person involved has to want to change.
 Family members or other trusted people can help to ensure that the person with an eating disorder receives needed care and rehabilitation.
-For some people, treatment may be long term.
+For some people, treatment may be long-term.
+Relapse is common and is part of the process, especially during times of stress.

-Eating disorders can be successfully treated and a healthy weight restored.
-The sooner your disorder is diagnosed and treated, the better the outcomes are likely to be.
+Eating disorders can be successfully treated.
+The sooner the disorder is diagnosed and treated, the better the outcomes are likely to be.
 Because of their complexity, eating disorders require a comprehensive treatment plan.
-Treatment involves medical care and monitoring, psychosocial interventions, nutrition counseling, and, when appropriate, medication management.
+Medications and therapy will help change behaviors and coping mechanisms.
+These steps will also help with recognizing signs that can lead to a relapse.

 Treatment of eating disorders involves the following: